- Life & Money

 Savings accounts

 Savings accounts usually earn a much lower APY than money market accounts and aren’t quite as flexible.
-A high-yield savings account may offer a similar rate but, as mentioned previously, it may offer less flexibility when it comes to accessing your money.
+A high-yield savings account may offer a similar or even higher rate, but remember that it may offer less flexibility for getting your money.

 Checking accounts

-Checking accounts are geared to hold cash you plan on using in the short term for things like everyday spending and paying bills, so basic checking accounts typically don’t offer an APY.
-You can open an interest-bearing checking account, typically at a lower rate than what is offered by a money market account, but you may need to a minimum amount to open or maintain the account.
-Checking accounts may also charge monthly maintenance fees or fees for going below a minimum balance.
+Checking accounts are designed to hold cash you plan on using in the short term for things like everyday spending and paying bills, so basic checking accounts typically don’t offer an APY.
+You can open an interest-bearing checking account, but these accounts usually offer a much lower rate than what you could get from a money market account.
+Like money market accounts, checking accounts may also charge monthly maintenance fees or fees for going below a minimum balance.
+So consider how much money to keep in a checking account.

 CDs

-With certificates of deposit, longer terms usually mean you’ll earn a higher interest rate on your money, so it’s possible to earn more putting your money into a CD than through a money market account.
-However, you won’t be able to access your money before the term ends without penalties.
+With certificates of deposit, longer terms usually mean you’ll earn a higher interest rate on your money, so it’s possible to earn more by putting your money into a CD than you would with a money market account.
+But you’ll get penalized if you access your money before the term ends.
+If you are considering saving through CDs, consider setting up a CD ladder, which can make it easier to access your money if and when you need it.

 Is a money market account right for me?

 However, depending on what you’re saving for and when you need to access your money, you may see better growth through other types of savings or investment vehicles.
-If you have multiple goals you’re trying to save for, consider discussing those goals with a financial advisor so that they can help you determine the best way to save in the context of a larger financial plan.
+If you have multiple goals you’re trying to save for, talk them over with your financial advisor.
+They can help you determine the best way to save while considering your entire financial plan.

 Take the next step.